Surfacing is Your Friend

 If you have found this page, I am sure you are aware that the majority of SOLIDWORKS users mostly use the program for its mechanical design aspect.
 It’s great at making geometric models, but did you know there is also an organic side to SOLIDWORKS with surfacing?

 Many people rarely venture to the Surfaces tab on the CommandManager, or commonly use splines in their sketches.
 These tools are sometimes underrated, as they open up a lot of flexibility to your design.
-Surfacing can be used make complex geometry that would be very difficult with standard extrusions, lofts and sweeps.
+Surfacing can be used to make complex geometry that would be very difficult with standard extrusions, lofts, and sweeps.
 You can use it to add to, repair, and modify imported existing models.
 You can even use surfaces to create more organic forms that would typically be difficult to create with standard solid modeling.
 For instance, a model of a cat and a dog.

 Where to start?